IDSIA/crema/docs/_build/html/_sources/index.rst.txt

 |

-Crema is an open-source toolbox written in Java for....
+Crema (CREdal Models Algorithms) is an Java library for inference in credal networks.
 The main features of Crema are:

-* Allows to make inference...
+* Provides a simple API for the definition of credal networks.

+* CREMA embeds exact and approximate algorithms for credal inference.

+* Models can be loaded and exported in UAI-based format for credal networks.

 .. .. toctree::